edunmire/CSE158-Assignment-2/README.md

 # CSE158 - Californnia Cafe Recommendation System

-## Authors
-Shouki Katsuyama

-Phillip Schiffman

-Emma Dunmire
+Authors: Shouki Katsuyama, Phillip Schiffman, Emma Dunmire

-# Description
+## Description
 A machine learning model that predicts whether a user has visited a cafe.
 We limited our dataset to cafes in California and the number of reviews a user had given.
 The predictive task used review data that included rating, price, hours, name, and location.